 (2a) The member who is a police officer may nominate another police officer to act in place of the police officer as a member of the Board, and while so acting according to the tenor of the appointment the further nominated police officer is to be taken to be the member.

-(3) In the case of an appointed member of the Board, other than the Chairman, the Minister may nominate another person to act in the member’s place as a member of the Board, and while so acting according to the tenor of the appointment the nominated person is to be taken to be the member.
+(3) In the case of an appointed member of the Board, other than the chairperson, the Minister may nominate another person to act in the member’s place as a member of the Board, and while so acting according to the tenor of the appointment the nominated person is to be taken to be the member.

 (4) A person can only be nominated under subsection (3) to act in a member’s place if the person would be eligible to be appointed to the office of that member were it to be vacated.